Munich Harras station

-Munich Harras is a railway and Munich U-Bahn interchange station.
+Munich Harras is a railway station in Munich, the state capital of Bavaria, Germany.
 It is located in the Harras area of the borough of Sendling.
-It serves as an important transportation hub for the borough, providing interchange between U-Bahn, S-Bahn, local bus services as well as limited regional railway services on the Bayerische Oberlandbahn main line.
+It serves as an important transportation hub for the borough, providing interchange between S-Bahn, U-Bahn, local bus services as well as limited regional railway services on the Bayerische Oberlandbahn main line.
 The S-Bahn station is located down the road from the U-Bahn station, necessitating a short walk along Albert-Roßhaupter-Straße.
 Both the U-Bahn station and the S-Bahn station have access for the disabled.

 Name

 The station is named after a large road intersection, Am Harras, where Albert-Roßhaupter-Straße (east-west) and Plinganserstraße (north-south) meet.
 Before the rise of local buses, Am Harras used to be an important tramway interchange station, servicing lines 6 and 8.
 Evidence of this can still be found, as many of the tramway lanes have been converted to bus lanes.
 Plinganserstraße, running south from Harras, boasts a large green patch dividing the north-south lanes, where the former tramway used to run.